 In a clear shot at rival SWsoft, VMware has started hyping a new pricing model for its VMware Infrastructure software suite aimed at hosting service providers.

 IBM and HP are neck-and-neck for the second place position in the external disk storage market but remain well behind EMC for top billing, according to the latest report by research house IDC.
+EMC leads the pack, ringing in $912m worth of sales during the first quarter and taking 21.2 per cent of the market.
+Although EMC continues to run the show with over $300m greater revenue than its closest competitor, the company's external storage sales only expanded by 0.1 per cent from last year.

 Vietnam telecom officials estimate it will take at least a month and cost over $5.84m to fix damaged undersea fiber-optic cables stolen by fishermen for salvage.